jayspeidell/super-moon-attack/README.md

 super-moon-attack
 # Super Moon Attack
-##Project Description
+## Project Description

-This is a game that I'm making to learn Python project structures and how to implement classes.
+I made this game to learn Object Oriented Programming a while back.

-It's a basic flying sidescroller game where the player battles aliens above the moon.
+It's a basic flying sidescroller game using the Pygame engine where the player battles aliens above the moon.
+It's a little rough around the edges.

-##Status

-Incomplete.
-The game is running, the player can fire at and destroy aliens for points.
-I need to flesh it out more and create level progression, enemy attacks, a main menu, scoreboard, and more enemies.